 To achieve the desired proportion for concrete of the required grade, the considered on an average basis, (as per the materials available in Pune).

-Sand available in & around Pune requires few changes of proportion, considering following practical assumptions.
+Sand available in & around Pune requires few changes of proportion, considering the following practical assumptions.

 - Bulkage of sand 10% to 15%.